-- Each time you record a movie, a new movie file is created on the card. - Focusing is also possible by pressing the < AF-ON > button. - To enable starting/stopping movie recording by pressing the shutter button completely, set [Fully-press] for [☐: Shutter btn function for movies] to [Start/ stop mov rec] (2). - Stereo sound is recorded by the camera's built-in microphones (2). - Any external microphones such as Directional Stereo Microphone DM-E1 (sold separately) connected to the camera's external microphone IN terminal are used instead of the build-in microphones (愛). - Most external microphones equipped with a 3.5 mm mini-jack can be used. - Focus preset during movie recording is available when using (super) telephoto lenses equipped with this function released in and after the second half of 2011. - YCbCr 4:2:0 (8-bit) color sampling and the BT.709 color space are used for 4K and Full HD movies.
+- Each time you record a movie, a new movie file is created on the card. - Field of view (coverage) is approx. 100%. - Focusing is also possible by pressing the < AF-ON > button. - To enable starting/stopping movie recording by pressing the shutter button completely, set [Fully-press] for [ shutter btn function for movies] to [Start/ stop mov rec] ( ). - Any external microphones such as Directional Stereo Microphone DM-E1 (sold separately) connected to the camera's external microphone IN terminal are used instead of the build-in microphones (2). - Most external microphones equipped with a 3.5 mm mini-jack can be used. - Focus preset during movie recording is available when using (super) telephoto lenses equipped with this function released in and after the second half of 2011. - YCbCr 4:2:0 (8-bit) color sampling and the BT.709 color space are used for 8K (except RAW), 4K, and Full HD movies.